Amy Coney Barrett Supreme Court nomination: Rose Garden ceremony

 On September 26, Trump announced his nomination of Amy Coney Barrett in a ceremony in the White House Rose Garden before an audience of top Washington officials, other dignitaries, and family members.
 More than 150 people attended; they were told they did not need to wear masks if they had tested negative that day.
 Chairs for the outdoor ceremony were placed side by side, and there were two crowded indoor receptions.
-At least 18 attendees tested positive for the coronavirus in the following week: the president, the first lady, Hope Hicks, Senators Tillis and Mike Lee, Notre Dame president Jenkins, former Counselor to the President Kellyanne Conway, and former New Jersey Governor Chris Christie.
+At least 18 attendees tested positive for the coronavirus in the following week: the president, the first lady, then-current Counselor to the President Hope Hicks, Senators Thom Tillis and Mike Lee, Notre Dame president John I. Jenkins, former Counselor to the President Kellyanne Conway, and former New Jersey Governor Chris Christie.
 Contact tracing expert Susie Welty said, "There's probably several super spreader events mixed up in this one scenario."
-Barrett was present at the event but is reported to have tested positive for COVID-19 in the summer of 2020 and since recovered.
+Barrett was present at the event, but was reported to have tested positive for COVID-19 in the summer of 2020 and since recovered.